-When Gatorade was first developed in the 1960s at The University of Florida, the researchers relied upon the latest discoveries in medical science to guide the formulation of this unique beverage.
+When Gatorade was first developed, the researchers relied upon the latest discoveries in medical science to guide the formulation of this unique beverage.
 This commitment to scientific research has continued to be a hallmark of Gatorade.
 Gatorade scientists are constantly looking for new ways to make Gatorade an even more effective fluid, energy and electrolyte replacement beverage.

-This ongoing research is often conducted in co-operation with some of the top sports scientists in the world to make certain that the Gatorade formula remains optimal.
+This ongoing research is often conducted in co-operation with some of the top sports scientists in the world to make certain that the

+Gatorade formula remains optimal.
 In Australia, Gatorade works closely with the country's leading sports doctors and dietitians and is a founding sponsor of SDA, the Sports Dietitians Australia group.
-Together with SDA, Gatorade Australia has been instrumental in developing guidelines for fluid replacement in sport, for coaches and athletes alike.
+Together with SDA, Gatorade Australia has been instrumental in developing guidelines for fluid replacement in sport for both coaches and athletes.

 Expertise in sports nutrition is one of the unique and distinguishing attributes of the Gatorade brand.
-This massive research effort is the reason Gatorade's formulation has never been bettered and why so many top athletes and sporting organizations trust only Gatorade to provide that performance edge.
+This massive research effort is the reason Gatorade's formulation has never been bettered and why so many top athletes and sporting organisations trust only Gatorade to provide that performance edge.